40 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 It seems likely that you can continue your current medications, as the study focuses on imaging and does not change your clinical management.

-Is the FAZA PET/MRI scan safe for humans?
+What prior data suggests that the FAZA PET/MRI scan is safe for patients with gastroesophageal cancer?

 PV